dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-4-cluster-ops.md

 oc get pv/$SLOW_PV -o jsonpath="{.spec.glusterfs.path}"
 ~~~~

-... you will notice that they match the volumes found in the CNS clusters from within their pods respectively.
+... you will notice that their GlusterFS volume path match the volumes found by heketi in the two CNS clusters respectively.
+Evidence the volumes have been created in exactly the cluster that the `StorageClass` pointed to.

 This is how you use multiple, parallel GlusterFS pools/clusters on a single OpenShift cluster with a single heketi instance.
 Whereas the first pool is created with `openshift-ansible` subsequent pools/cluster are created with the `heketi-cli` client.